WINTER OF DISCONTENT

 Leilanie Pierce – Reality Bites

-The Babyboomers, the generation before us, are now the ones who are in command… and the Millenial’s, the generation after us is now the center of attention by the powerful world of consumerism.
-That leaves us in the very awkward age of being in the middle – the lost generation.
-Did we really loose our edge already?
+The Baby Boomers, the generation before us, are now in charge, and the Millennials, the generation after us, are the darlings of consumerism.
+That leaves us Gen Xers in a strange middle ground—the lost generation.
+Have we really lost our edge?

-To quote the article: “The BABY BOOMERS are having sex, staying young.
-Retiring in high style… gearing up for their second act.
-The aggressive Millennial’s speak with none of the doubt and skepticism that have marked and hampered GEN X. They love stuff.
+The article stated: "The Baby Boomers are having sex, staying young, retiring in high style… gearing up for their second act.
+The aggressive Millennials speak with none of the doubt and skepticism that have marked and hampered Gen X. They love stuff.
 They love technology.
 They love name brands.
-Their happy to do with what advertising wants them to do… and by being so, they also command power.
-We, on the other hand are the generation that’s defined more than the lasts than firsts.
-Last to produce and hold albums in vynil, last to type in a typewriter, last generation to read newspapers, last generation to express resistance to corporate servitude, last generation to care in a way about the “culture” part in the phrase pop culture.”
+They're happy to do what advertising tells them to do… and by doing so, they also command power.
+We, on the other hand, are the generation defined more by lasts than firsts.
+Last to produce and hold albums on vinyl, last to type on a typewriter, last generation to read newspapers, last generation to express resistance to corporate servitude, last generation to care in a way about the ‘culture’ part of pop culture.”

-So where did this lead us… we the all-knowing?
-We were the ones who didn’t want to be put inside the box.
-We didn’t want to be just a part of the status quo… we were all about individuality that in the end we ended up exactly what we wanted to be - a generation scattered.
-A generation forever hesitating before making the leap.
-Literacy leads to self-reflection and critical thinking - and self reflection and critical thinking open the door to both doubt and skepticism… and we really don’t need this when we want to get ahead.
+So, where does that leave us, the all-knowing?
+We were the ones who didn't want to be pigeonholed.
+We didn't want to be part of the status quo.
+We were all about individuality, which ultimately led us to be exactly what we wanted to be—a scattered generation, forever hesitating before taking the leap.
+Literacy leads to self-reflection and critical thinking, and those open the door to doubt and skepticism… which aren't exactly helpful when you're trying to get ahead.

-Or then again, maybe we didn't really care much about getting ahead.
-That's what defined our generation.
+Or maybe we never really cared about getting ahead.
+Perhaps that's what defines our generation.
 We seem to revel in the perversely liberating thrill of being marginalized.
-We just want to do things on our own.
-We dine success differently.
+We just want to do things our own way.
+We define success differently.

-Our we obsolete then… I sure hope not.
-Personally I still have lots to offer this world.
-But I will still not lower my standards, will still not put my self in a box and will still fight for my individuality… and if I fail in doing so… at least I gave up a good fight in the end…
+Are we obsolete, then?
+I certainly hope not.
+Personally, I still have a lot to offer the world.
+But I won't lower my standards, I won't put myself in a box, and I will continue to fight for my individuality.
+And if I fail, at least I'll have fought a good fight.

 FAVE REALITY BITES QUOTES: